 On April 2, 2012, the EPA approved the first applications for registration of ethanol for use in making E15 gasoline.
 Registration of ethanol to make E15 is a significant step toward its production, sale, and use in model year 2001 and newer gasoline-fueled cars and light trucks.
 To enable widespread use of E15, the Obama Administration has set a goal to help fueling station owners install 10,000 blender pumps over the next 5 years.

 Members of Congress and various industries, from recreational boating to food production, are concerned that the EPA’s vehicle testing is insufficient and are pushing for the continued use of E10, while some biofuel advocates are pushing for the future allowance of up to 30 percent ethanol blends.

 On August 17, 2012, the U.S. Court of Appeals for the D.C.
 Circuit dismissed a challenge brought by the Engine Products Group seeking to overturn the EPA’s decision E15 into the U.S. fuel supply.
 This decision puts the potentially dangerous E15 closer to gas pumps across the country.
 The challenge was dismissed on procedural grounds, not on the merits of the case, and members of the Engine Products Group are currently evaluating further litigation options.

-Vehicle manufacturers will void warranties for engine damage due to the E15 blend.
-Motorist advocacy group, AAA has also spoken out again the high blend and has asked the EPA for better studies for all engine types.
+Vehicle manufacturers will not cover claims and will void warranties for engine damage due to the E15 blend.
+Motorist advocacy group, AAA, has also spoken out again the high blend and has asked the EPA for better studies for all engine types.